apache/nuttx/drivers/syslog/README.txt

   SYSLOG output from interrupt level logic.
 In an embedded system, that is often where the most critical operations are performed.

   There are three conditions under which SYSLOG output generated from interrupt level processing can a included the SYSLOG output stream:

   1. Low-Level Serial Output
   --------------------------
-  If you are using a SYSLOG console channel (CONFIG_SYSLOG_CONSOLE) with a serial console (CONFIG_SYSLOG_SERIAL_CONSOLE) and if the underlying architecture supports the low-level up_putc() interface (CONFIG_ARCH_LOWPUTC), then the SYLOG logic will direct the output to up_putc() which is capable of generating the serial output within the context of an interrupt handler.
+  If you are using a SYSLOG console channel (CONFIG_SYSLOG_CONSOLE) with a serial console (CONFIG_SYSLOG_SERIAL_CONSOLE) and if the underlying architecture supports the low-level up_putc() interface (CONFIG_ARCH_LOWPUTC), then the SYSLOG logic will direct the output to up_putc() which is capable of generating the serial output within the context of an interrupt handler.